malikdawar/drawroute/README.md

 ===========

-DrawRoute wraps Google Directions API (https://developers.google.com/maps/documentation/directions/) using RxJava for Android so developers can download, parse and draw path on the map in very fast and flexible way (For now only JSON support).
+DrawRoute wraps Google Directions API (https://developers.google.com/maps/documentation/directions/) using RxJava for Android so developers can download, parse and draw path on the map in very fast and flexible way.
+Note: You need to generate an API key at Google cloud platform also don't forget to enable Directions API.
+Enjoy!

 The library contains two main parts.